-5. What is the channel number for the Willow Channel on my receiver?
+5. What is the channel number for the NEXUS LIVE or NEXUS WEST Channel on my receiver?

-The channel number for the Willow Creek channel is variable and depends on when the channel was captured and how it was named when it was first captured (or renamed after it was captured).
+The channel number for the NEXUS channel is variable and depends on when the channel was captured and how it was named when it was first captured (or renamed after it was captured).

-The current channel NAMES are Willow Live and Willow West.
+The current channel NAMES are NEXUS LIVE and NEXUS WEST.

 6. What is horizontal and vertical polarity and why does this matter?

 Horizontal and vertical polarity are terms used to describe the orientation of the signal being transmitted by the satellite.
 The signal can be transmitted in a horizontal or a vertical polarity on the same frequency, thereby doubling the effective number of transmissions available on the satellite at the given frequency.

 Some LNBs are designed to only receive at a single polarity; others can receive at both vertical and horizontal polarity but need to be told which polarity to align themselves too.
 The LNBs installed on almost all Willow Creek satellite dishes fall into this latter category.